0xhtw/0xhtw.github.io/writeups/revil.md

-# Threat Intel/Scripting/Reverse Engineering: Recognizing flaws in Mother Russia’s ransomware variants - Patriotism for profit, killswitches and friendly fire
+# Analysis: Recognizing flaws in Mother Russia’s ransomware variants - Patriotism for profit, killswitches and friendly fire

 ![ifYouSeeThisMyGIFHasHadADayOff](https://i.pinimg.com/originals/0e/d6/a9/0ed6a99744c3d2a828311c2257dde3b2.gif)

 ### In this writeup, I'll be sharing my knowledge on the modern day ransomware movement and the pioneers behind it.
 Grab a шашлык (basically a russian kebab from my knowledge, *pronounced Shashlik*), sit back and enjoy the writeup.

-### Track of the session: [Elusin - Silhouette ](https://www.youtube.com/watch?v=gpXAKU_yDy4)
+### Track of the session: [BONES, Xavier Wulf, Chris Travis - WeDontBelieveYou](https://www.youtube.com/watch?v=D8AGKWyyrJ8)